evanbb/fml/README.md

 ```
 ## Contributing

+DO IT! 🚀

-DO IT!
-Start by looking for and/or opening [issues](/issues) for tracking.
+Start by looking for and/or opening [issues](https://github.com/evanbb/fml/issues) for tracking.
 I don't have much for contribution guidelines right now, but please follow a few best practices:
 * TypeScript
   * Prefer `interface` over `type` aliases wherever possible.
 This is what allows extension of core types.
-  * Prefer `function` over `() => { }`.
-Call me old school.
-I like the terseness of arrow functions, but we aren't dealing with `this` at all.
-If someone wants to change bindings for their use case, I see no reason to outright prevent that.
   * Prefer `const` over `let`, and don't use `var` in code.
 When compiling, `var` will be emitted to avoid TDZ management performance hit, but code should adhere to stricter variable declaration.
+* React
+  * Function components with hooks only, please
+  * Prefer a single, default `export` for components in a `PascalCasedFile.tsx`, named `export`s for everything else in a `camelCasedFile.ts`
+  * Write stories and tests for what you build/fix/whatever